5aradise/SelfAssessment/Skills/Paradigms.md

   - Field declarations: 🖐️ used
   - Inheritance: 🖐️ used
   - Parent class: 🖐️ used
-  - Polymorphis: 🎓 known
+  - Polymorphis: 🖐️ used
   - Abstract class
   - Interface: 🖐️ used
-  - Encapsulation: 🎓 known
+  - Encapsulation: 🖐️ used
   - Hidden class
   - Object form
   - Instance: 🖐️ used